 Hotel Notepad Series: Shade

 I’m a writer, poet and documenter by trade.
-When I was on tour in San Francisco in early 2019, I decided to sink into those natural inclinations for “Amber” and write some poetic, moody prose about my experience.
+When I was on tour in San Francisco in early 2019, I decided to sink into those natural inclinations for my companion life, and write some poetic, moody prose about my experience.

 Before he arrives, you look for the drawstring for the heavy curtains.
 There is none; this hotel demands the quotidian.

 Finally, you find a button: it says “Shade.”
 You press it; darkness descends, forced sunset of this chosen life.

 Maybe you are God.
 You giggle.

 You are not God.
 You are a human living in a bizarre era of redundant technology, and your shades will not re-open.